Most Frequently Asked Questions

 Yes.
 We request a sublet agreement between you and the subtenant, the subtenant's government-issued ID (health card is NOT considered as government ID), and student ID.
 Please email the above to firstname.lastname@example.org.
 Please note that you’re still the leaseholder, you are still liable for, and have to pay the rent.

 1.10 Will you help with sublet and/or lease takeover?

 On our website, there is a sublet agreement template for you to modify and use.
 We can offer some subletting tips if needed.
 You can click here to be added onto our list.
 We can forward your contact information to the interested parties if any.
 However, the tenants are responsible for finding a sublet and/or lease takeover.
 Being on our list does not guarantee a lead and/or a signing.
 We do not offer viewings and advertisements to help you sublet out your place.

 1.11 If I'm in an all-female OR all-male unit can I sublet to a member of the opposite sex?

-1.12 Someone wants takeover my lease, what should I do?
+1.12 Someone wants to take over my lease, what should I do?